macthecadillac/rosters/README.md

 |Rust| >= 1.70 |

 With these tools properly installed, run `cargo install --path .` from the root directory of the project.
-The Windows port should build against both the MSVC and GNU toolchains.
+The Windows port builds against the MinGW toolchain.